-- Now, add the puréed vegetables along with the tomato paste, coconut aminos, almond butter, and garlic seasoning to the instant pot and sauté (stirring frequently) until the puréed vegetables are just about cooked through (about 5-7 minutes).
-Most of the liquid should be dried up at this point.
+- Now, add the puréed vegetables along with the tomato paste, coconut aminos, almond butter, and garlic seasoning to the instant pot and sauté (stirring frequently) until the puréed vegetables are just about cooked through (about 7-10 minutes) and the liquid is dried up.
 Season the mixture with a couple pinches of salt to taste.
-Then stir in the bone broth and 2 tablespoons of avocado oil.
+Then stir in the bone broth and 2 tablespoons of avocado oil to deglaze the pan.

-- Return the chicken to the instant pot, cover and select “MEAT/STEW”.
+- Return the chicken to the instant pot, cover and select “MANUAL”.
 Adjust the time to 5 minutes.
 When the alarm on the instant pot goes off, open the steam valve and release the steam from the pot.
-Stir the sauce, cover the pot, select MEAT/STEW again and adjust the time to 5 minutes.
+Stir the sauce, cover the pot, select “MANUAL” again and adjust the time to 7 minutes.
 When the alarm goes off, open the steam valve and allow all the steam to escape.
-Now, if the sauce is still watery, select “SAUTÉ” on the instant pot and let the sauce simmer for a few minutes to thicken the sauce.
+Now, if the sauce is still a bit watery, select “SAUTÉ” on the instant pot and let the it simmer for a few minutes to thicken the sauce.

 - Transfer the chicken to a serving dish and garnish with fresh parsley leaves.